Tom Rice: Personal life

 Rice and his family live in Myrtle Beach.
 He married his wife Wrenzie in 1982 and they have three sons.
+He is an Episcopalian.

 In late May 2020, Rice announced that he refused to wear a face mask in response to the COVID-19 pandemic in the United States while in Congress; in mid-June, he announced that he, his wife, and his son, had all been infected with COVID-19.